grame-cncm/faustdoc/mkdocs/docs/manual/errors.md

 will produce the following error message:

 ```
-ERROR in merge composition A:>B
+ERROR : merge composition A:>B
 The number of outputs [2] of A must be a multiple of the number of inputs [3] of B

 Here  A = _,_;